johannesjo/ng-fab-form/README.md

 // add asterisk to required fields
 setAsteriskForRequiredLabel: false,

-// asterisk string to be added if enabled
+// asterisk string to be added if enabled (requires jQuery)
 asteriskStr: '*',

-// event-name-space, usually you won't need to change anything here
-eventNameSpace: 'ngFabForm',

 // the validation message prefix, results for the default state
 // `validation-msg-required` or `validation-msg-your-custom-validation`